sstaub/gma3-Mbed/README.md

 ```

 # Classes
+## Pin Names
+Not all pin names follows the Arduino style (A0 - A5, D0 - D15),
+you must use for pin names of ST Zio connector the microcontroller pin names.<br>
+For example instead of using ```D50``` as a pin name for the Nucleo-144 board you
+must use ```PG_3```, this is a small, reported bug.<br>
+Have a look to the board documentation on the Mbed website.

 ## **Key**
 With this class you can create Key objects which can be triggered with a button.